Carlos Duarte Costa: Founding of the ICAB

-With the formation of the ICAB, Duarte Costa implemented a number of reforms of what he saw as problems in the Roman Catholic Church.
-Clerical celibacy was abolished.
-Rules for the reconciliation of divorced persons were implemented.
-The liturgy was translated into the vernacular and in emulation of a short-lived experiment in France clergy were expected to live and work amongst the people and support themselves and their ministries by holding secular employment.
-According to Randolph A. Brown, within a short time the ICAB began to be identified as "The Church of the Poor".
-It attracted the attention of scholars of Brazilian religions such as Roger Bastide, who described it as "having both a religious and a political program, the latter [having] much in common with the Communist Party".

 Unlike the official Catholic Church in Brazil, the ICAB developed friendly relations with Spiritism and Freemasonry.
 Duarte Costa "began giving talks in Spiritist centers to publicize the new church" and "ICAB would go on to attract many members" of Freemasonry.
-Duarte Costa also "openly encouraged cooperation with Umbanda, Macumba and Candomblé communities", at that time considered a threat and opposed by the Roman Catholic hierarchy.
+Duarte Costa also "openly encouraged cooperation with Umbanda, Macumba and Candomblé communities" when these are considered wholly incompatible with Roman Catholicism.

 In the years immediately after founding the church, Duarte Costa consecrated four bishops, Salomão Barbosa Ferraz (August 15, 1945), Jorge Alves de Souza and Antidio Jose Vargas (both in 1946) and Luis Fernando Castillo Mendez (May 3, 1948).
 These bishops had intended to establish similar autonomous Catholic national churches in several other Latin American countries.
 Relations between the bishops were not always good, and Duarte Costa fought bitterly with Ferraz from the earliest days of the ICAB.
 His most fractious and quarrelsome relationship was with Luis Fernando Castillo Mendez however, whom he repeatedly denounced as a fraud and a charlatan.
 Duarte Costa consecrated eleven ICAB bishops in total.

-Duarte Costa served as leader of the Brazilian Catholic Apostolic Church and its international affiliates for sixteen years until his death in 1961, by which time the church in Brazil was said to have grown to 60,000 members.